Luke 15:14-19, (Part two of four)

 2 Corinthians 4:4

-The youngest son demanded his share of the inheritance right now.
-This was simply unheard of, one would never ever would of done this in biblical times–it was as if the father was already dead.
-The youngest son insisted on his share immediately, without question.
+The youngest son demanded his share of the inheritance immediately.
+This was unheard of, one would never done this in biblical times–it was as if the father was already dead.
+The youngest son insisted on his share, without question.
 He wanted everything that was coming to him.
-The insanity of sin is that it causes darkness; it grows us into madness.
+The insanity of sin is that it causes darkness; it grows into madness.

 However, the prodigal is never judged by the father.

 One of more amazing facts is the son was never corrected for his irrational behavior.
 Perhaps the father knew what would happen to him, and rested in that understanding.
 The younger son would learn the hard way.
-The father understood, but that didn’t make it any easier for him.
-Being a father isn’t always easy.
+The father understood, but being a father isn’t always easy.

-The son spent it all, everything that had been given to him by his father.
+The son spent it all, everything that had been given to him.
 There was nothing left.
-He was hungry–starving, but he didn’t have a penny to buy bread, in this passage we see that he had to work with the local pig-keeper–and a good Jewish boy would never have dreamed that this was his destiny.
+He was hungry–starving, but he didn’t have a penny to buy bread, in this passage we see that he took a job with the local pig-keeper–and a good Jewish boy would never have dreamed that this was his destiny.

 Hunger had done its work.